|

 At a mostly white private school, Sayda finds her identity as a Latina. (full text)

-Although she’s spent years in foster care, Akeema fears losing her identity if she is adopted. (full text)
+Although she’s spent years in foster care, the author fears losing her identity if she is adopted. (full text)

 Isma is a religious Muslim who reads the Qur’an and prays daily.
 She also loves punk rock. (full text)